Get environmental advice on neighbourhood plans, development orders and community right to build orders

 You must consult Natural England if the order:

-- will involve the loss of more than 20 hectares of the best and most versatile agricultural land - you can find the classification of the land using the MAGIC map system
+- will involve the loss of more than 20 hectares of the best and most versatile agricultural land, unless the site is included in policies or proposals in a local or neighbourhood plan - find the agricultural land classifications on the Magic map and zoom in on the map

 - construction near protected areas

-- European protected species - you might need to apply for a wildlife licence to carry out your proposal
+- European protected species - a developer might need to apply for a wildlife licence to carry out your proposals

 - ancient woodland